-Since then God’s Providence has opened the door for the AVI to be present on college campuses in the United States, including the University of Illinois in Champaign, IL; the University of Kansas in Lawrence, KS; the University of Wisconsin in Madison, WI; and Texas A&M University in College Station, TX.
+Since then God’s providence has opened the door for the Apostles of the Interior Life to be present on college campuses in the United States, including the University of Illinois in Champaign, IL; the University of Kansas in Lawrence, KS; the University of Wisconsin in Madison, WI; and Texas A&M University in College Station, TX.
 In response to the growing interest of many lay people to share in this charism, in 2009 a Provincial House was established in the Archdiocese of Kansas City, KS, to assist the recently formed movement “Collaborators of Your Joy”.

 The fruitfulness of this charism has also brought in recent years to the founding of the male branch of the Apostles of the Interior Life.
 In June 2012 the first five brothers were ordained to the Priesthood, thus bringing to fulfillment Father Salvatore’s inspiration to form priests that could be exclusively committed to evangelization, spiritual direction and the ministry of sacraments.